Residential Load Calculation Walkthrough (NEC Art. 220)

 As home energy use evolves, so must an electrician’s approach to calculations.
 The NEC handbook is constantly updated to reflect these changes.
 Here are some key points to remember:

-- Energy Management Systems (EMS): The 2023 NEC includes new provisions for homes with an EMS.
-These systems can monitor and control large loads, potentially allowing a home to function on a smaller service than would otherwise be required.
+- Energy Management Systems (EMS): The 2023 NEC includes provisions for homes with an EMS (Article 220 guidance on EMS).
+These systems can monitor and control large loads, potentially allowing a home to function on a smaller service than would otherwise be required when an EMS is properly designed and documented.
 For professionals offering cutting-edge solutions, understanding these rules is key, as detailed in our guide on how the NEC handles load calculations with energy management systems.

 - Future-Proofing: With trends pointing toward full home electrification, it is wise to plan for future capacity.
 Discussing a 200A service with a client, even if current calculations permit a 150A service, is often a prudent, value-added recommendation.